What is Proximity Control?

 Teachers are disrupted multiple times throughout a school day.
 There are fire drills, phone calls, loudspeaker announcements, bathroom breaks, and the list goes on and on.
 Disruptive student behaviors can also ruin the flow of a lesson, hence, the extreme importance of classroom management.
 There are many different strategies for classroom management.
 Teachers have to find those that work best for them and for the students that are in front of them every year.

 Proximity control is an effective and easy classroom management strategy.
 It is easy because all a teacher needs to do is move toward a disruptive student.
 Physical closeness to a student has been proven to redirect the student back on task.
 This type of strategy helps to increase student engagement while at the same decrease problem behaviors.

-Why Proximity Control Works as Classroom Management
+How Does Proximity Control Work as Classroom Management?

-Ways To Use Proximity Control Effectively
+How to Use Proximity Control Effectively

 In order for proximity control to work effectively, a teacher has to keep moving.
 He/she cannot just sit at her desk or be up at the board.
 Moving throughout the rows of desks and room during a lesson increases the positive effects of proximity control.
 Teachers also need to be aware of how close they are to the disruptive student.
 It is extremely important not to hover around that student because this will draw unwelcomed attention.

 A teacher must also continue teaching.
 Do not lose the flow of the lesson otherwise all students will become off task to watch your reaction toward the disruptive student.
 You should also use proximity control to check in with all students.
 You can make sure students are on the right page and that they are completing the activity properly.
 You can answer questions from all students, even from those who are usually too timid to ask a question in front of the whole class.